oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 In this example we have applied a weight of 90 to the v0.0.1 part of the split, and zero to the second.
 The numbers are not percentages, and don't even need to add up to 100.

-The algorythm seems to be add the total of the weights together, then split based on the weight for each individual backend divided by the total of the weights.
+The algorithm seems to be add the total of the weights together, then split based on the weight for each individual backend divided by the total of the weights.

 Thus with two services a weight of 1 on each would still be a 50/50 split (in percentage terms) but a split of 1 and 4 would be 20% to the first services and 80% to the second.